+Cohort 1 enrollment of hepatic impairment subjects will be an approximate even distribution of subjects actively using nicotine- or THC-containing products (any use of tobacco, nicotine-containing or THC-containing products within the last 1 month) and subjects not actively using nicotine- or THC-containing products (no use of tobacco, nicotine-containing or THC-containing products within the last 1 month).
+Use of THC-containing products will be assessed by THC screen results on Day -1.
+Subjects with a positive THC screen will only be enrolled in states/countries where the use of THC-containing products has been legalized.
-Duration of Dosing: 5 days

-Study Duration: 20 days

-Main Eligibility Criteria: Eligible subjects will be male and non-pregnant, non-lactating female subjects, aged \geq 18 years, 18 \leq BMI \leq 40, with either impaired hepatic function of CPT classification A, B, or C or with normal hepatic function.
+Duration of Dosing: 5 days Study Duration: 20 days Main Eligibility Criteria: Eligible subjects will be male and non-pregnant, non-lactating female subjects, aged $\geq 18$ years, $18 \leq BMI \leq 40$ , with either impaired hepatic function of CPT classification A, B, or C or with normal hepatic function.
 Hepatic impairment must have been stable during the 3 months (90 days) prior to study drug administration.

-Each subject in the control group will be matched to a subject with impaired hepatic function by age (\pm 10 years), gender, and body mass index (\pm 20%).

-Subjects with use of strong CYP3A4 inhibitors/CYP3A4 inducers, and strong CYP2C9 inhibitors/ inducers within 2 weeks prior to study drug administration will be excluded since these agents may affect the PK of ENTO.

-Study Procedures/Following completion of Screening and Day -1 assessments, eligibleFrequency:subjects will be enrolled in Cohort 1 (followed by Cohorts 2 and/or 3 pending PK/Safety review) and receive multiple doses of 100 mg twice daily (BID) ENTO (1 × 100 mg tablet) starting on Day 1.
+Each subject in the control group will be matched to a subject with impaired hepatic function by age ( $\pm 10$ years), gender, and body mass index ( $\pm 20\%$ ).
+Subjects with use of moderate or strong CYP3A or CYP2C9 inducers, or strong CYP2C9 inhibitors within 2 weeks prior to study drug administration will be excluded since these agents may affect the PK of ENTO.
+Subjects with use of proton pump inhibitors within 1 week prior to study drug administration will be excluded.
+Study Procedures/ Frequency: Following completion of Screening and Day -1 assessments, eligible subjects will be enrolled in Cohort 1 (followed by Cohorts 2 and/or 3 pending PK/Safety review) and receive multiple doses of 100 mg twice daily (BID) ENTO ( $1 \times 100$ mg tablet) starting on Day 1.
 When feasible, dosing in a matched control subject with normal hepatic function will occur after the subject with impaired hepatic function has completed the PK assessments, except if data exist from a subject with normal hepatic function in a previous cohort, this will be used instead of enrolling an additional normal healthy control subject as permitted in adaptive Cohorts 2 and 3.
 Subjects in adaptive Cohort 2 (Severe Hepatic Impairment) and/or adaptive Cohort 3 (Mild Hepatic Impairment) will be enrolled as determined by safety and/or PK data from Cohort 1 (Moderate Hepatic Impairment).
 Specifically, Cohort 2 will be initiated if supported by safety and PK findings from subjects in Cohort 1.
-Cohort 3 will be enrolled if a clinically meaningful change (\geq 2-fold mean difference from matched healthy controls) in the exposures of ENTO and/or metabolite (if applicable) exposure is identified in Cohort 1.
-(Refer to Section 8.7, Sample Size)

-Study Visits and Confinement

-Eligible subjects will be confined to the study center beginning Day -1 until the completion of assessments on Day 9.
-Subjects will return for an in-clinic follow-up visit 14 (\pm 1) days after the last dose of study drug (i.e., Day 19).
+Cohort 3 will be enrolled if a clinically meaningful change ( $\geq$ 2-fold mean difference from matched healthy controls) in the exposures of ENTO and/or metabolite (if applicable) exposure is identified in Cohort 1.
+(Refer to Section 8.7, Sample Size) Study Visits and Confinement Eligible subjects will be confined to the study center beginning Day -1 until the completion of assessments on Day 9.
+Subjects will return for an in-clinic follow-up visit 14 ( $\pm$ 1) days after the last dose of study drug (i.e., Day 19).